D-side/skillforest/README.md

   - There is *at least one* **marked** skill that requires it

 > Being a "requirement" is a property of edges.
 Whether we need other forms of dependency, such as "discovery", when marking any given skill's discovery-dependent node *discovers* that skill, is undecided; use cases are needed for that.

+## File format

+JSON was chosen as a format for storage and transport of skilltrees for a number of reasons:

+* Widely supported on primarily targeted platforms: in browsers (natively) and on mobile devices.
+* Relatively compact, at least compared to XML and YAML (in its *typical* whitespace-rich form).
+* Has a good number of specs using it and is unlikely to change in near future.
+* Has few abstractions (has its downsides in that it does practically **no** validation).
+* Has a dedicated "JSON schema" to describe some of the validations declaratively and bypass the need to port them to different platforms.

+One of the first goals of this project is a **validator** for skilltrees.
+Specific structure is under consideration, notable points are:

+* It has to be well-formed JSON.
+Clients are free to ignore skilltrees consisting of malformed JSON.
+* Skills will reside in a JSON **object** with **unique keys** (this has to be validated since JSON *allows* for duplicate keys).
+It will not be a root object though, to allow for skilltree-scoped metadata.
+* Skilltree is not allowed to have any properties but those described in a (not yet existent) spec, unless specified otherwise.
+This will be covered in a schema.

 ---